 The Charleston Shipyard remained the homeport for many ships and nuclear submarines until its closure.
 Exposure to asbestos on navy ships often took place while ships were docked and undergoing repairs and upgrades.

 Unlike the common army misconception that asbestos lawsuits involve suing the military or shipyards, claims are filed against the companies that produce asbestos products and sell them to the military.
 The Charleston Naval Shipyard bought products from CBS Corporation, Goulds Pumps, Inc., Air & Liquid Systems Corporation, and others.
 Financial assistance is available for current and past shipyard workers and veterans who worked on ships in South Carolina and have since developed mesothelioma.
 Through a mesothelioma lawsuit settlement or verdict, victims can receive up to $2 million in compensation.

 Considering the average life expectancy of mesothelioma is between 1 and 2 years after diagnosis, this leaves victims with minimal time to file a claim.
 However, in 2006, a South Carolina law allowed for expedited hearings involving mesothelioma patients.
 The payout from an asbestos claim can help offset the costs of traveling to a mesothelioma cancer treatment center.

-Veterans that have been diagnosed with mesothelioma and other diseases caused by asbestos exposure can qualify for benefits through the Department of Veterans Affairs (VA).
+Veterans who have been diagnosed with mesothelioma and other diseases caused by asbestos exposure can qualify for benefits through the Department of Veterans Affairs (VA).
 Former servicemen and women with mesothelioma can file for additional benefits to cover mesothelioma-related costs by registering and navigating the eBenefits website.
 See if you or a loved one qualify for financial compensation by reaching out to an experienced asbestos attorney.